bleibdirtroy/MobilePrism/README.md

 ## Disclaimer - MobilePrism is not PhotoPrism
 We are not affiliated, endorsed or partnered with PhotoPrism.
-This App will always be free and open source.